links-lang/links/paper.md

 ---
-title: 'Links: a functional tier-less web programming language'
+title: 'Links: Linking Theory to Practice for the Web'
 tags:
   - functional programming
   - web programming